google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 ### It has at least the basic weights and styles

 It’s entirely possible for a typeface to be suitable for a project—especially something like a logo—even if it has only one weight.
 However, to be usable in most scenarios, having a range of weights and styles is preferable.
-[Regular](/glossary/regular_upright), [italic](/glossary/italic), and [bold](/glossary/bold) (and bold italic) cover the bases, but the more weights a typeface has, the more flexibility is given to the designer.
-If they’re contained in a variable font, which offers options in between the usual weights and styles, even better.
+[Regular](/glossary/regular_upright), [italic](/glossary/italic), and [bold](/glossary/bold) (and bold italic) cover the bases, but the more weights a typeface has, the more flexibility is given to us as designers.
+And, if they’re contained in a variable font, which offers options in between the usual weights and styles, even better.

 <figure>

 ![A montage of Regular, Italic, Bold, and Bold Italic  weights and styles.](images/a_checklist_for_choosing_type_6.svg)
-<figcaption>Source Serif Pro.</figure>

 </figure>